• Home

 Despite the better prices and more space, there were a few drawbacks to staying in an Airbnb in Italy.
 There are also other unexpected positives.
 Here are the 6 things you should consider about renting an Airbnb in Italy.

-There are Perks You Usually Can’t Get in A Hotel
+There are Perks You Usually Can’t Get in an Italian Hotel

 A major advantage for an Airbnb in Italy is access to a kitchen and laundry facilities.
 Since we were in Italy for almost two weeks, it was so nice to have the option to cook a few meals and also to do laundry near the end of our trip when we were running low on clothes.